 Under SB 150, which was passed in 2017, California Air Resources Board (CARB) is required to prepare a progress report to the Legislature every four years on the implementation of SB 35.
-The first report was published in 2018 and a draft version of the 2022 report, along with a draft data dashboard site, is currently available on the CARB website.
+The first report was published in 2018 and the 2022 report, along with a draft data dashboard site, is currently available on the CARB website.